jb0hn/wordcloud-example/README.md

 pip install wordcloud
 ```

-**wikipedia** library is used for extracting wikipedia articles on any given topic.
+**wikipedia** library is used for extracting Wikipedia articles on any given topic.
 Install it using this pip command:
 ```
 pip install wikipedia
 ```